k98kurz/sqloquent/dox.md

 #### Properties

 - table: Str with the name of the table.
-- id_field: Str with the name of the id field.
+- id_column: Str with the name of the id column.
-- fields: Tuple of str field names.
+- columns: Tuple of str column names.
 - data: Dict for storing model data.

 #### Methods